 What is Overlanding? - Its History, The Lifestyle, The Very Basics That You Need To Know

 Overlanding is booming in popularity, largely because people yearn for knowledge and adventure.
 Perhaps more folks are wanting to get away from the city madness!
 Whatever the reason, overlanding gives you an opportunity to explore the world and learn from it.
+But what is overlanding?

 In this article we highlight the origins and history of overlanding, bucket list-worthy routes, basic gear and skill requirements.
 We hope, over time, to accumulate and share knowledge on every aspect of this awesome way of travel and adventure.